tendermint/tendermint/docs/nodes/README.md

  A seed node provides a node with a list of peers which a node can connect to.
 When starting a node you must provide at least one type of node to be able to connect to the desired network.

- This is helpful for nodes that are starting up.
  When a node starts it's address book will be empty, to populate an address book efficiently a node will connect to the seed node and request a list of peers for it to dial.
-If a node has seed mode enabled it will connect to peers provide them with a list of peers they can connect to then disconnect.
-This type of node is useful for people operating countless nodes.
+If a node has seed mode enabled it will connect to peers provide them with a list of peers then disconnect.

 ### Sentry Node